 I am so pleased with how this Bellevue Cardigan turned out!
 Sometimes you have a vision in your head of what you want to create, and it’s always exciting when it actually comes to life.

 My vision was to make an over sized and roomy cardigan that will keep you warm and toasty through the winter months.
 I also wanted to add a little detail so I decided to switch up the stitch combinations on various parts of the cardigan.
 I’m so glad I did because I think it breaks up the overall look.

-I would consider the skill level of this cardigan pattern to be advanced beginner.
+I would consider the skill level of the Bellevue Cardigan pattern to be advanced beginner.
 I say this only because of the assembly of the pieces, not because of the crocheting.
 Believe it or not, this whole cardigan is crocheted using only two basic stitches….the half double crochet and slip stitch.
 If you know those stitches then you will have no problem creating this cardigan.

 This is actually the first cardigan I have added pockets to.
 My husband didn’t like the pockets, but I LOVE them.
 I think they add to the overall coziness of the design.
 The pockets are completely optional though!